 * Sweatshirts or T-shirts for walking, at least one with long sleeves and collar (against sun-burn).

-* Sheet sleeping bag or similar (e.g. duvet cover), for the overnights in the shelter, although blankets will be available.
+* Sleeping bag or similar (e.g. duvet cover), for the overnights in the shelter or tent.

 * Sunglasses, towel, sun hat or cap, sun block.